UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

 all learners get the Zoom room URL from a course project:
 2 out of 15 learners had to be given extra attention to make this work.

-- [ ] All learners must find the Zoom room URL on the NAISS course project
+- [DONE] All learners must find the Zoom room URL on the NAISS course project

 BC also suggested to do a NAISS login course.
 This would be easy, as we already have most materials for it.